 4. Visit Penang Museums With Kids

 Museums are reliable family-friendly activities in Penang!
-And Penang has no shortage of interactive or unusual Penang museums!
+And Penang has no shortage of interactive or unusual Penang museums to escape a rainy day too.

 - Wonderfoods Museum